pyMultiVideo/docs/docs/user-guide/external-frame-triggering.md

 *Steps:*

 1. Install pyMutliVideo with the PySpin package installed.
-See instructure for this [here](https://pymultivideo.readthedocs.io/en/latest/user-guide/installation/)
+See instructure for this [here](https://pymultivideo.readthedocs.io/en/latest/user-guide/installation/).
 2. Install pyControl onto the machine.
-See the instructions [here](https://pycontrol.readthedocs.io/en/latest/#installation)
+See the instructions [here](https://pycontrol.readthedocs.io/en/latest/#installation).

 3. Plug in the Pyboard into a USB port and connect to that port.
 Connect the RJ45 cable from a port on the breakout board to the port adaptor port.
 In this example I use `port_6`.

-4. Connect the port adaptor pins so the ground pin is connected to the GPIO cable's ground pin (black) and the GPIO Line 2 pin (yellow).
+4. Connect the port adaptor pins so the ground pin is connected to the GPIO cable's ground pin (black) and the GPIO `Line2` pin (yellow).
+This means that the `SpinnakerCamera.trigger_line = 2`.

    ![pycontrol_output](../media/wiring-example.png)